UC-MACSS/persp-research-econ_Spr20/Assignments/final-paper.md

 ## Grading rubric
 1. Did you use appropriate advanced computational methods (10 points)
+    * Post your code and data, and maybe instructional `README.md` files, that you used in the analyses of your paper.
+You might put your data in a directory named `data/` at the same level
 2. Clarity of research question and convincingness of answer.
 (10 points)
 3. Effective use of visualizations and tables.
 (10 points)
     * Visualizations and tables should stand on their own.